xj11400/.dotmanager/template/README.md

 ## Configuration

-it has three parts in the file:
+it has three parts in the `.config.ini`:
 - `[_configs_]` : configuration for the dotfiles
 - `[_symlinks_]` : symbolic links for the dotfiles
 - `[...]` : packages